 - offers to pay the security deposit in installments.

 Don't hesitate to walk away from something that seems suspicious.
 Trust your instincts.
-If you feel you've been treated unfairly or tricked, call us at 617-635-3834.
+If you have spotted a rental scam, report it immediately.